10.4 Quality and innovation in youth work

 On this page

-Public sector youth work
+Quality assurance in public sector youth work

 The municipalities are responsible for establishing youth schools and youth clubs.
 The municipalities are obliged to follow the legal framework established by the Ministry for Children and Education.